gu-lseg/intro-to-programming/source/objects.rst

 Python is two things:

 * An Interpreter - The environment.
-* A language - Used to refer, create, and interact with the objects in the environment.
+* A language - Used to refer, create, and interact with the objects in an environment.

 Everything in python is an object.
 Turtle is an object.